Steep learning curve

 On day one I find myself in the Docker departure lounge and I'm still trying to work out why I'm travelling by ship when I could be flying on a Virtual Machine.
 As my journey into Docker land continues I find lots of good reasons to be here and wonder why it's taken me so long to travel this way.

 What is Docker?

 It's a question I have asked myself for the past couple of years and never had the time or inclination to find out.
 Now I have a potential customer using Docker to run IBM Domino and one of BCC's products, I figured I should see if this is going to work before I try and talk knowledgeably to the customer about it.

 Here is my take on what Docker is and why it's not a Virtual Machine that we’ve been used to in the past.

 - As any reference material that you search for on <<your fav search engine>> you don't need the whole operating system for most things you want to do in a VM, but you have to run the whole lot.
 Not with Docker!
 You only end up with what you need in the final 'thing' you run.
 (I'll cover what things are called later)

 - It's a lot faster than a whole VM.
 "Yeah Duh!
 Thanks for that blinding inspiration Einstein."
-The images below show a comparison between a Docker "Container" on the left and a traditional VM on the left.
+The images below show a comparison between a Docker "Container" on the left and a traditional VM on the right.
 The container for my resulting CentOS 7 with Domino 9.0.1 FP 10 server is about 5.5GB.
 Compare that with a full blown VM for the same of at least 20-30GB.

 - Names can cause confusion until you 'get the concept'.
 So here is a little story to explain the concept of Docker, Containers and Images.